qutip/qutip/doc/guide/guide-visualization.rst

 making these negative values stand out in a figure is helpful for both analysis and publication purposes.
 Unfortunately, all of the color schemes used in Matplotlib (or any other plotting software) are linear colormaps where small negative values tend to be near the same color as the zero values, and are thus hidden.
-To fix this dilemma, QuTiP includes a nonlinear colormap function :func:`qutip.visualization.wigner_cmap` that colors all negative values differently than positive or zero values.
+To fix this dilemma, QuTiP includes a nonlinear colormap function :func:`qutip.matplotlib_utilities.wigner_cmap` that colors all negative values differently than positive or zero values.
 Below is a demonstration of how to use this function in your Wigner figures: